Previous Page Next Page

 Child Protective Services Handbook, 1410 Definition of Case and Stage

-An intake specialist does not complete an I&R to existing CPS case if the only open stage is one of the following:
+The intake specialist does not complete an I&R to Existing CPS Case if the only open stage is one of the following:

 • ADO (adoption)